openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 #### Generate Debug Fingerprint

-If you checked the above pre-conditions you need to get the debug fingerprint from the debug logs.
+If you checked the above pre-conditions you need to get the debug fingerprint from the logs.
 First [enable debug logging](https://www.openhab.org/docs/administration/logging.html#defining-what-to-log) for the binding.

 ```